Enjoy these 10 practical ways to use fresh mint from your garden + a free printable reference sheet!

 Mint sugar can be used to sprinkle on cookies, muffins or sweet breads.
-You can use it to sweeten tea or roll green grapes in it, for an extra sweet snack.
+You can use it to sweeten tea or roll grapes and other fruit in it, for an extra sweet snack.
 My favorite way though, is as a topping for buttery toast, instead of cinnamon and sugar.
 It’s so yummy!

 This is so refreshing on a hot summer day!
 You can use any type of mint that you have on hand, but my favorite is spearmint.

-This tincture can be used for upset stomach, motion sickness and is reputed to be an excellent cure for the hiccups!
+Mint tincture can be used for upset stomach, motion sickness and is said to be an excellent cure for the hiccups!

 To make: fill a mason jar with fresh mint leaves (jar size depends on how many leaves you’ve gathered up), then cover with an 80 proof or higher alcohol like vodka or brandy.

 If you don’t have fresh mint, use dried instead – keeping a roughly 1 part dried herb to 5 parts alcohol ratio in mind.
 (My favorite place to buy dried herbs is Mountain Rose Herbs.)